George Prior-Palmer

 Major General George Erroll Prior-Palmer, CB, DSO (20 February 1903 – 18 August 1977) was a senior British Army officer and businessman of Anglo-Irish origins.
-He saw service in the Second World War and later was military attaché at the British Embassy in Washington, D.C. and General Officer Commanding the 6th Armoured Division.
+He saw service in the Second World War and later was military attaché at the British Embassy in Washington, D.C., and General Officer Commanding the 6th Armoured Division.
 In civilian life he entered the world of commercial shipping and was successively a director of the Union-Castle Line, manager of Cayzer Irvine, and managing director of Overseas Containers Limited, before retiring in 1969.

 Early life

 The son of Prior Spunner Prior-Palmer, of County Sligo and 32 Merrion Square, Dublin, and Anne Leslie Gason, of Kilteelagh, County Tipperary, Prior-Palmer was educated in England at Wellington College and at the Royal Military College, Sandhurst.

 Military career

-From Sandhurst, Prior-Palmer was in 1923 commissioned as a second lieutenant into the 9th Lancers, in which his elder brother Otho Prior-Palmer was already serving.
-He was promoted captain in 1930, lieutenant colonel in 1941, colonel in 1946, and brigadier in 1948.
-In 1940 he saw active service in North West Europe, where he was mentioned in despatches, and in 1944 took part in the Normandy landings as commander of the 27th Armoured Brigade, serving on the continent until 1945.
-In 1946 he went to Washington, D.C. as military attaché at the British Embassy, a two-year posting.
+From Sandhurst, Prior-Palmer was in August 1923 commissioned as a second lieutenant into the 9th Lancers, in which his elder brother Otho Prior-Palmer was already serving.
+He was promoted captain in 1930, and in November 1933 was seconded as adjutant in the Territorial Army.
+After the outbreak of war, in 1940 he saw active service in North West Europe, where he was mentioned in despatches, and in 1944 took part in the Normandy landings as commander of the 27th Armoured Brigade, serving on the continent until 1945.
+He was promoted to lieutenant colonel in 1941, colonel in 1946, and brigadier in 1948.
+In 1946 he went to Washington, D.C., as military attaché at the British Embassy, a two-year posting.
 In 1951 he was promoted major general and given command of the newly reformed 6th Armoured Division.
-In 1953 he returned to Washington D.C. as Commander, British Army Staff, and Military Member, British Joint Services Mission, this time remaining for three years.
+In 1953 he returned to Washington, D.C., as Commander, British Army Staff, and Military Member, British Joint Services Mission, this time remaining for three years.
 He was President of the Regular Commissions Board from 1956 to 1957 and retired from the service in 1958.

 Prior-Palmer was awarded the Distinguished Service Order, French Legion of Honour and Belgian Croix de Guerre in 1945, and appointed a Companion of the Order of the Bath in 1952.